yaseenkady/tree.pro/README.md

 1. Finish Symptoms to Diagnosis.

-2. Review Science of Medicine.
+2. Review science of medicine.

 3. Improve diagnosis.

-4. Do cases.
+4. Do many cases.

 ## 0531